SidneyFC17/fieloelr/doc/UC-ELR-0005-Create Question.md

 1. The system receives the field values for the question
 2. The administrator presses the Save button
 3. The system verifies that the related module is not active
+4. The system verifies that the related module does not have module responses
-4. The system verifies that the Question Text field is not null
+5. The system verifies that the Question Text field is not null
-5. The system verifies that the Order field is not null
+6. The system verifies that the Order field is not null
-6. The system verifies that the “Correct Weight” field equals to 1
+7. The system verifies that the “Correct Weight” field is equal or greater than 0
-7. The system verifies that the “Incorrect Weight” field equals to 0
+8. The system verifies that the “Incorrect Weight” field is not null
-8. The system verifies that the “Penalty per Attempt” field is between 0 and 100
+9. The system verifies that the “Penalty per Attempt” field is between 0 and 100
-9. The system verifies that the “Type” is “Single Choice”
+10. The system verifies that the “Type” is “Single Choice”
-10. The system sets the “IsActive” field to “false”
+11. The system sets the “IsActive” field to “false”
-11. The system saves the question
+12. The system saves the question
-12. The system displays the question detail page with the options to Edit or Delete
+13. The system displays the question detail page with the options to Edit or Delete
-13. End of flow
+14. End of flow

 ### Alternative flows